Madhuri02n/connecthub/README.md

 - `express-mongo-sanitize` strips NoSQL-injection operators from input
 - `express-validator` on every write endpoint
 - CORS scoped to the deployed frontend origin only
-- Environment variables for all secrets; nothing sensitive is committed
+- Environment variables for all secrets; nothing sensitive is committed (verify with `git check-ignore -v server/.env` before any push)

 **Known trade-off:** `xss-clean` is an unmaintained package.
 It's included for defense-in-depth, but don't rely on it alone — always escape/encode user content on render.